 Frequently asked questions about our products and dehumidification

-Answer: The energy efficiency of a dehumidifier is measured in the energy consumption to extract a kilo of water from the air, in the climate in which it is to work.
-There, the capacity is stated in the number of kilograms of water per hour, then it is multiplied by the dehumidifier’s power consumption, so you get the cost of dehumidifying!
-It is important to use the right temperature and humidity level when comparing!
+Answer: The energy efficiency of a dehumidifier is measured in the energy needed to extract a kilo of water from the air, in the climate in which it is to work.
+The capacity is stated in the number of kilos of water per hour, then you multiply it by the dehumidifier’s power consumption.
+In this way you will get the cost of dehumidifying!
+It is important to use the right temperature and moisture level when doing a comparison between technologies and products!
 Especially if you also want to save energy by lowering the temperature in the room.
-Good moisture level in most premises is below 60% RH.
-Then you avoid mold and corrosion.
-All older techniques require more energy at lower temperatures.
-Airwatergreen hot condensation technology is the only one that is completely independent of the climate in which the dehumidifier works in.
+Favourable moisture levels in most buildings are below 60% RH.
+Then you avoid mould and corrosion.
+All older technology dehumidifiers require more energy at lower temperatures.
+Airwatergreen warm condensing technology is the only one completely independent of the climate the dehumidifier works in.

 See diagram of Statens Provningsanstalt (SP) (RISE).